gpc/greenmail/README.md

 	    }
 	}

-You can also completely disable the plugin by using the config setting `greenmail.disabled = true`.
+You can also completely disable the plugin by using the config setting `grails.plugin.greenmail.disabled = true`.
 For example, to disable greenmail in production:

 	environments {
 	    production {
-	       greenmail.disabled=true
+	       grails.plugin.greenmail.disabled=true
+	    }
+	}

+If you need to change the default listening port (1025) you can use the `grails.plugin.greenmail.ports.smtp` configuration variable.
+For example:

+	environments {
+	    test {
+	       grails.plugin.greenmail.ports.smtp = 2025
 	    }
 	}

 ### Usage in Integration Tests